Kzian/Darey-Projects-3mtt/Working_with_docker_containers/README.md

-# 🧱 Worling with Docker Containers
+# 🧱 Working with Docker Containers

 Building upon the previous Docker image project, where I pulled, built, tagged, and pushed a custom NGINX image, I progressed into **Docker container management**.
 This next phase focused on understanding how to run containers from images, manage their lifecycle, and execute basic container operations.
 These foundational container tasks are essential for effective Docker-based development and deployment workflows.